bspanoghe/PlantModules.jl/README.md

 ## 2. Usage

 The package currently has no documentation page yet.
-However, Pluto notebooks with an explanation of how to use the package are available in the tutorial folder.
+However, Pluto notebooks with an explanation of how to use the package are available in the tutorials folder.